ranjitjhala/flux-tutorial/typ/ch08_traits.typ

-When you are done, you should see no warnings in `get_first_slice` but you will get an error in `test_first_slice`, precisely at the location where we call it with an empty slice, which you can fix by commenting out or removing the last call...
+When you are done, you should see no warnings in `get_first_slice` but you will get an error in `test_first_slice`, precisely at the location where we call it with an empty slice, which you can fix by commenting out or removing the last call.

 == A Trait to `Index` Values

-Next, lets write our own little trait to index different kinds of containers [^1].
+Next, lets write our own little trait to index different kinds of containers.
+#footnote[We're writing a simplified trait because the the "real" ones in the
+standard library have a few more moving parts that would needlessly complicate this tutorial's explanation of the interaction between traits and formal verification.].

 ```flux
 pub trait IndexV1<Idx> {